 Turn consumer optimism into home sales

-As sentiment about future economic conditions increases as we make our way into 2017, some additional positives you can direct potential homebuyers to include:
+As sentiment about future economic conditions increases as we make our way through 2017, some additional positives you can direct potential homebuyers to include:

 - historically low mortgage rates (despite the recent increase of about one percentage point over last year’s bargain-basement rates); and